PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 The overall Goal is not complete.
 In particular:

 - Continue staged extraction/indexing of the remaining legacy layout rules.
-  The immediate next unit is the adjacent `_optimize_transpose_logistic_sub_muladd_dual_postconv_nhwc_chains` family: characterize its generic topology and rejection boundaries before mechanical extraction.
+  The immediate next unit is the already extracted `_optimize_transpose_logistic_sub_muladd_dual_postconv_nhwc_chains` family: migrate it to shared graph/layout state, add an ordered runner, and replace all five raw production calls.
 - Complete the remaining central lowerer/registry decomposition and consolidate op-family validation, capability selection, and lowering.
 - Reconnect and exhaustively validate quantization, split/crop, custom/pseudo